North American P-51 Mustang variants: P-51/Mustang Mk IA (NA-91)

 The 150 NA-91s were designated P-51 by the newly formed USAAF and were initially named Apache, although this was soon dropped and the RAF name, Mustang, adopted instead.
-The USAAF did not like the mixed armament of the British Mustang Is and instead adopted an armament of four long-barrelled 20 mm (.79 in) Hispano Mk II cannon, deleting the .50 cal "nostril"-mounted weapons.
+The USAAF did not like the mixed armament of the British Mustang Is and instead adopted an armament of four long-barrelled 20 mm (.79 in) Hispano Mk II cannon, removing the .50 cal (12.7 mm) "nostril"-mounted weapons.
 The British designated this model as Mustang Mk IA, and would fit a number with similar equipment.

 It was quickly evident the Mustang's performance, although exceptional up to 15000 ft (the supercharger's critical altitude rating), was markedly reduced at higher altitudes.
 This was because the single-speed single-stage supercharger fitted to the V-1710 had been designed to produce maximum power at low altitude; above that, power dropped off rapidly.
-Prior to the Mustang project, the USAAC had Allison concentrate primarily on turbochargers in concert with General Electric; the turbochargers proved to be reliable and capable of providing significant power increases in the P-38 Lightning and other high-altitude aircraft, in particular in the Air Corps' four-engine bombers.
+Prior to the Mustang project, the USAAC had Allison concentrate primarily on turbochargers in concert with General Electric; the turbochargers proved to be reliable and capable of providing significant power increases in the Lockheed P-38 Lightning and other high-altitude aircraft, in particular in the Air Corps' four-engine bombers.
 Most of the other uses for the Allison were for low-altitude designs, where a simpler supercharger would suffice.
 Fitting a turbocharger into the Mustang proved impractical, and Allison was forced to use the only supercharger available.
-In spite of this, the Mustang's advanced aerodynamics showed to advantage, as the Mk I was about 30 mph faster than contemporary P-40s using the same V-1710-39 (producing 1220 hp at 10500 ft, driving a 10 ft 6 in diameter, three-blade Curtiss-Electric propeller).
-The Mk I was 30 mph faster than the Spitfire Mk VC at 5000 ft and 35 mph faster at 15000 ft, despite the British aircraft's more powerful engine (the Merlin 45, producing 1470 hp at 9250 ft.
+In spite of this, the Mustang's advanced aerodynamics showed to advantage, as the Mk I was about 30 mph faster than contemporary Curtiss P-40 Warhawks using the same V-1710-39 (producing 1220 hp at 10500 ft, driving a 10 ft 6 in diameter, three-blade Curtiss-Electric propeller).
+The Mk I was 30 mph faster than the Supermarine Spitfire Mk Vc at 5000 ft and 35 mph faster at 15000 ft, despite the British aircraft's more powerful engine (the Rolls-Royce Merlin 45, producing 1470 hp at 9250 ft.

 Although it has often been stated that the poor performance of the Allison engine above 15000 ft was a surprise and disappointment to the RAF and USAAF, this has to be regarded as a myth; aviation engineers of the time were fully capable of correctly assessing the performance of an aircraft's engine and supercharger.
-As evidence of this, in mid-1941, the 93rd and 102nd airframes from the NA-91 order were slated to be set aside and fitted and tested with Packard Merlin engines, with each receiving the designation XP-51B.
+As evidence of this, in mid-1941, the 93rd and 102nd airframes from the NA-91 order were slated to be set aside and fitted and tested with Packard Merlin (the US-built version of the Merlin) engines, with each receiving the designation XP-51B.